nathanielkess/RxJS-If-Else/README.md

 .subscribe()

 ```
 At this point it's getting tough to follow what's going on.
-We are using a conditional statement to build up the train details message.
-And _another_ conditional statement inside the final `do()` operator to update the UI with the pet icon.
+We are using a conditional statement to build up the train details message and _another_ conditional statement inside the final `do()` operator to update the UI with the pet icon.
 There's also a few new variables we have to keep track of in order to achieve the branching logic:

 - `let messageDetials;`
 - `const isPetFriendly = trainApiService.isPetFriendly(train.id);`